polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    This example uses [`SignedPayload`](https://paritytech.github.io/substrate/latest/frame_system/offchain/trait.SignedPayload.html) to verify that the public key in the payload has the same signature as the one provided.

-Refer to the [off-chain function call](https://github.com/paritytech/substrate/blob/polkadot-v0.9.18/frame/examples/offchain-worker/src/lib.rs#L508-L536) and [the implementation of `ValidateUnsigned`](https://github.com/paritytech/substrate/blob/polkadot-v0.9.18/frame/examples/offchain-worker/src/lib.rs#L305-L329) for a working example of the above.
+Refer to the [offchain function call](https://github.com/paritytech/substrate/blob/polkadot-v0.9.18/frame/examples/offchain-worker/src/lib.rs#L508-L536) and [the implementation of `ValidateUnsigned`](https://github.com/paritytech/substrate/blob/polkadot-v0.9.18/frame/examples/offchain-worker/src/lib.rs#L305-L329) for a working example of the above.

-You have now seen how you can use off-chain workers to send data for on-chain storage using:
+You have now seen how you can use offchain workers to send data for on-chain storage using:

 - Signed transactions
 - Unsigned transactions